OBDS-Training/OBDS_Precourse_Setup/incourse/ssh_config.md

 # Configuring SSH

-Before you proceed, please make sure you have completed all the instructions for [Creating an SSH key pair](create_ssh_keypair.md) and [Setting up Atom](atom_installation_instructions.md).
+Before you proceed, please make sure you have completed all the instructions for [Creating an SSH key pair](create_ssh_keypair.md) and have the Atom text editor installed and configured.

-Here, we configure SSH profile that allowing you to connect more rapidly to the cluster for this course.
+Here, we configure a set of SSH profiles that allow you to connect more rapidly to the CGAT cluster.

-## Windows
+## Windows 10

 - Launch the `Atom` editor.
 - In the `Atom` menu, click on `File`.